mozilla-ai/agent-factory/docs/getting-started/usage.md

 ## Evaluate the Generated Agent

-Run the evaluation case generator agent with your desired evaluation case prompt:
+Run the Criteria Agent, from the project root directory, with your desired evaluation case prompt:

 ```bash
 uv run -m eval.generate_evaluation_case path/to/the/generated/agent